 Patience is the name of the game for novices

 If you are a novice runner, and have never run a marathon before, then the best is to run the marathon the year before the Comrades.
-For instance, I have novice runners that will run their marathon qualifier in October or November this year, and then build up for the Comrades marathon next year.
+For instance, I have novice runners that ran their marathon qualifier in October or November last year, and then build up for the Comrades marathon this year.
+But for many runners, the last-minute cancellation of the Sanlam Cape Town marathon, meant that they go into the new year, still needing to qualify.

 A novice runner should not attempt to run her first marathon in the same year as the Comrades.
 Attempting to run a first marathon, the ultras for training, and then the Comrades all in the first half of the year, is risking injury.
 Every year I am amazed when novice runners approach me in January, and say that they plan to run the Comrades in June, even though they have only run half marathons.